eeditiones/jinks/profiles/static/doc/README.md

 ### Output Structure

-When the static generation completes, you'll find a folder structure in the `output` subcollection below your application root.
-Here's what a typical output looks like:
+When the static generation completes, you will find a folder structure in the `output` subcollection below your application root.
+A typical output looks as follows:

 ```
 output/